teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/oop/exceptions/README.md

 }
 ```

-By declaring a function, a method as **noexcept**, we specify that these does not throw an exception and
+By declaring a function or a method as **noexcept**, we specify that these
-if they throw, we do not care and let the program just crash.
+does not throw an exception and if they throw, we do not care and let the
+program just crash.

 The `noexcept` specification is equivalent to the `noexcept(true)` specification.
-**throw()** is equivalent to `noexcept(true)` but was deprecated with C++11 and will be removed with C++20.
+**throw()** is equivalent to `noexcept(true)` but was deprecated with C++11 and
+will be removed with C++20.

 In contrast, `noexcept(false)` means that the function may throw an exception.
-The `noexcept` specification is part of the function type but can not be used for function overloading.
+The `noexcept` specification is part of the function type but can not be used
+for function overloading.

 ## Defining Exceptions

 We can define our own exceptions by inheriting and overriding exception class functionality.

-The simplest way of defining an exception is to define a class specifically for a kind of error and throw that.
+The simplest way of defining an exception is to define a class specifically for
+a kind of error and throw that.

 ```C++
 	class RangeError